 WARFARE

 As in any multiplayer game, there is no point in simply playing against the computer.
-As conflicts arise against other players the challenge is not just numerical superiority but also secreting your own planets and end-of-the-day hideout and discovering the location of your opponents resources.
+As conflicts arise against other players, the challenge is not just numerical superiority but also secreting your own planets and end-of-the-day hideout and discovering the location of your opponent’s resources.

-To this end it helps to know how the game handles certain events.
-Review the weapon damage and missile scripts for exact details described in this section or use the Excel spreadsheet linked at the top of this document for all calculations.
+To this end, it helps to know how the game handles certain events.
+Review the weapon damage and missile scripts for exact details described in this section, or use the Excel spreadsheet linked at the top of this document for all calculations.

 Defensive FightersShieldsMinesGround ForcesPlanet Productivity